• Art magazine

 Cornbread

 CornBread, also known as Darryl McCray, is widely regarded as the world's first graffiti writer and artist.
-He lives and works in Philadelphia and began with graffiti in the 1960s, helping to place graffiti art in a contemporary context.
-He is a graffiti icon who appears both as a public speaker and as a representative of a young generation.
+He lives and works in Philadelphia and began creating graffiti in the 1960s, helping to place graffiti art in a contemporary context.
+He is a graffiti icon who is active as both a public speaker and a representative of a younger generation.

 Shepard Fairey

-Shepard Fairey is a contemporary American street artist who founded the well-known Obey , which emerged from the skateboard scene.
+Shepard Fairey is a contemporary American street artist who founded the well-known brand OBEY , which emerged from the skateboarding scene.

-Opening of the exhibition "Obey, 30 years of resistance" with the mayor of Grenoble Eric Piolle, President of the Grenoble Alpes Metropolis Christophe Ferrari, the director of Street Art Fest Jérôme Catz and the artist Shepard Fairey, alias Obey.
+Opening of the exhibition “Obey, 30 Years of Resistance” with the Mayor of Grenoble Eric Piolle, the President of Grenoble Alpes Metropolis Christophe Ferrari, the Director of the Street Art Fest Jérôme Catz and the artist Shepard Fairey, alias Obey.

 Image source: Patafisik, CC BY-SA 4.0, via Wikimedia Commons

-The Ecuadorian-American painter, wall painter and graffiti author Lady Pink became a cult figure in the hip-hop and graffiti scene of the 1980s and became known for the first time in the late 1970s by her subway paintings.
+The Ecuadorian-American painter, muralist and graffiti artist Lady Pink became a cult figure in the hip-hop and graffiti scene of the 1980s and first gained recognition in the late 1970s for her subway paintings.

 Lady Pink in front of one of her graffiti

-Throughout her career, she used graffiti as an act of strengthening women and matured as an artist, created monumental works across New York and held Wall Art Workshops for local communities.
+Throughout her career, she used graffiti as an act of empowerment for women and continued to mature as an artist, creating monumental works throughout New York and holding wall art workshops for local communities.

-Blu from Bologna, Italy, represents a younger generation of street artists.
-He is known for his ambitious projects and his politically charged wall paintings on an epic scale.
-His best-known project is Muto , a mix of street art and stop-motion animation.
+Blu, from Bologna, Italy, represents a younger generation of street artists.
+He is known for his ambitious projects and politically charged murals on an epic scale.
+His most famous project is MUTO , a blend of street art and stop-motion animation.

-In 2016, he systematically deleted and destroyed wall paintings from 20 years, which he had created on the streets of Bologna, as a form of protest against the oppression of the youth culture in the city.
+In 2016, he systematically erased and destroyed murals he had created over 20 years on the streets of Bologna as a form of protest against the suppression of youth culture in the city.

 Graffiti art is an art form that is widespread in many parts of the world.
-It can be used as a means to convey a message or statement.
-Graffiti art has a very important role in society.
+It can be used as a means to convey a message or make a statement.
+Graffiti art plays a very significant role in society.

-Graffiti art as a means for a message
+Graffiti art as a means of conveying a message

-Graffiti art as a means for a message
+Graffiti art as a means of conveying a message.

-It is a way of expressing yourself without saying a word.
+It's a way to express oneself without saying a word.
 Many graffiti artists use their art to express their opinions and feelings.

 Graffiti art can also be used as a form of protest .
 It can be a way to draw attention to injustices present in society and is used to express rebellion against authority.